lifaon74/observables/README.md

 ***KeyValueMap***

 First you need to know that NotificationsObservable are typed with a `KeyValueMap`.
-It's simply an interface where the keys are the notifications' name, and the values, the associated value's type for this name.
+It is simply an interface where the keys are the notifications' name; and the values, the associated value's type for this name.

 ```ts
 type KeyValueMap<TKVMap, T> = {